 Mortgages available to discharged bankrupts / IVA

 Because bankruptcy orders are registered with credit reference agencies for a period of six years, people who have been declared bankrupt often experience difficulty when trying to get a mortgage.
-Most high street lenders regard ex bankrupts as a higher risk when compared to other borrowers.
+High street lenders regard people declared bankrupt as a significantly higher risk when compared to other borrowers.

-However there are a few high street lenders and some specialist lenders who recognise that a history of bankruptcy is not necessarily an indication of a borrower’s ability to pay their mortgage.
-There are now a reasonable range of products available to ex-bankrupts at reasonable rates.
+However there are a few specialist lenders who recognise that a history of bankruptcy is not necessarily an indication of a borrower’s ability to pay their mortgage.
+There is a limited range of products available to discharged bankrupts and people who have previously entered into an IVA.

 Some people have used an individual voluntary arrangement (IVA) as route out of debt.
 This is a formal agreement between debtors and creditors to repay debts over a set period, typically five years, through monthly payments.
 Again, people who have had an IVA will experience problems and an expert advisor can suggest what options are available to you.